enrightc/The-Gourmet-Cake-Club/README.md

 - W3C
   - Used for validating HTML and CSS.
 - Github pages
-    - Usef for hosting the deployed website.
+    - Used for hosting the deployed website.
 - Codeanywhere
   - Used for development as a cloud-based Integtated Development Evvironment (IDE).